TerryV8/click-count/docs/docker.md

 - ### Handy application encapsulation

-With Docker you can easily deploy a web application along with it’s dependencies, environment variables, and configuration settings - everything you need to recreate your environment quickly and efficiently.
+With Docker, you can easily deploy a web application along with its dependencies, environment variables, and configuration settings - everything you need to recreate your environment quickly and efficiently.

 You can deliver your application in one piece.
 Most programming languages, frameworks, and all operating systems have their own packaging managers.
 And even if your application can be packed with its native package manager, it could be hard to create a port for another system.

 Docker gives you a unified image format to distribute your applications across different host systems and cloud services.
 You can deliver your application in one piece with all the required dependencies (included in an image) ready to run.

-Same behaviour on local machine / dev / staging / production servers Docker can’t guarantee 100% dev / staging / production parity, because there is always the human factor.
+The same behavior on local machine / dev / staging / production servers Docker can’t guarantee 100% dev / staging / production parity, because there is always the human factor.
 But it reduces to almost zero the probability of error caused by different versions of operating systems, system-dependencies, and so forth.

 With the right approach to building Docker images, your application will use the same base image with the same OS version and the required dependencies.